 - Food processor – To get the graham cracker crumbs finely crumbled.

-- Hand-mixer – Needed to whip the cheesecake batter until smooth, creamy, and fluffy.
+- Hand or Stand Mixer fitted with the paddle attachment – Needed to whip the cheesecake batter until smooth, creamy, and fluffy.

 - Measuring cups & spoons – To measuring out your cheesecake and crust ingredients.